jmanacup/jmanacup.github.io/_posts/2022-10-16-starting-a-blog.md

 tags: [Life]
 ---

 Given the fact that I already graduated from College and now working a full-time job, I thought to myself....
 Why did I suddenly created a personal blog?
 Is it for fame?
 Is it for my job hunting, or to create another project I would not touch again.
-The answer is....
+The answer, as simple as it is, is because,

 <center><h2>I just want to share!</h2></center>